sshonosuke/CSM/README.md

 - `CSM-Reg.R`: Scriot to implement the proposed CSM model for multivariate regression
 - `MVT-Graph.R`: Scriot to implement the multivariate t-distributions for graphical modeling
 - `MVT-Reg.R`: Scriot to implement the multivariate t-distributions for multivariate regression
-- `RBG-Graph`: Script to implement the gamma-divergence for graphical modeling
+- `RBG-Graph.R`: Script to implement the gamma-divergence for graphical modeling
-- `Demo-Graph`: Script for one-shot simulation study of graphical modeling
+- `Demo-Graph.R`: Script for one-shot simulation study of graphical modeling
-- `Demo-Reg`: Script for one-shot simulation study of multivariate regression
+- `Demo-Reg.R`: Script for one-shot simulation study of multivariate regression